cbertolasio/FunSportsTrainingGames/masterdetail/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Usage
+This section outlines some of the samples that we have created...

+## Input Bindings, Child Component as a Table Row
+To see a sample of a master detail component that uses input bindings, navigate to /farms and review the table that is created.
+The parent component contains an array of farms and for each farm in the array, the parent component creates a child component that is a table row.
+Also notice that the child component uses an attribute selector so that it can be included in a tr element.